-To overcome this problem, Hu et al. \cite{hu2019multimodal} proposed a volume-aware dice loss, where the dice coefficients are reweighted by metastasis volume sizes. \modifiedH{However, all the above methods have limited performance, either in detection sensitivity or precision.
+To overcome this problem, Hu et al. \cite{hu2019multimodal} proposed a volume-aware dice loss, where the dice coefficients are reweighted by metastasis volume sizes.
+However, all the above methods have limited performance, either in detection sensitivity or precision.
 For example, the volume-aware dice loss together with ensemble learning only achieves a precision of 0.79 \cite{hu2019multimodal}; the soft dice loss only achieves a sensitivity of 0.82 \cite{bousabarah2020deep}; the custom CNN \cite{losch2015detection} and the GooLeNet \cite{grovik2020deep} both achieve a sensitivity of 0.83.
 Although Dikici et al. \cite{dikici2020automated} and Charron et al. \cite{charron2018automatic} have achieved relatively high sensitivity of 0.9 and 0.93 respectively, they both have high average false positive (FP) rates of 9.1 and 7.8 FP metastases per patient, respectively.
 Especially, their detection sensitivity of tiny metastases is not satisfactory.
-For example, the GoogLeNet-based method \cite{grovik2020deep} only achieves 50\% sensitivity for metastases smaller than 7\,mm \cite{kocher2020applications}; The two-step U-Net method \cite{xue2020deep}, achieving 100\% accuracy, is only evaluated on BM larger than 0.07\,cm$^3$ with a median size of 2.22\,cm$^3$.}
+For example, the GoogLeNet-based method \cite{grovik2020deep} only achieves 50\% sensitivity for metastases smaller than 7\,mm \cite{kocher2020applications}; The two-step U-Net method \cite{xue2020deep}, achieving 100\% accuracy, is only evaluated on BM larger than 0.07\,cm$^3$ with a median size of 2.22\,cm$^3$.